jackindisguise/mud3/src/electron/README.md

 # Electron

-This directory contains the Electron main process and preload scripts for the dungeon editor.
+This directory contains the Electron main process and preload scripts for the map editor and archetype editor.

 ## Purpose